April 11, 2025

 And remember: surveys can provide insightful information, but it’s critical that leaders use this information to enact change.
 Sending surveys without action afterwards will just foster resentment and distrust amongst your team.

-Interested in learning more about how your company can benefit from a recognition and wellness program?
-Schedule a demo of Terryberry's new 360 Recognition platform today.
+Interested in learning more about how your company can benefit from choosing the right employee engagement platform for recognition and wellness programs?
+Schedule a demo of Terryberry’s employee engagement platform today.